-Did you know that Lord Veerabhadra is an incarnation of Lord Shiva and is also known as Natraja (the dancing form of Lord Shiva)?
+Did you know that Lord Veerabhadra is not only an incarnation of Lord Shiva but is also revered as Nataraja, depicting the dancing form of Lord Shiva?

 - Distance from Bangalore: 60 to 70 kilometres.

-- Distance of hike: 7 to 8 kilometres in total.
+- Distance of Trek: 7 to 8 kilometres in total.

 - Grade: Easy to Moderate as there are around 1400 steps one way.

 - Time Taken to Reach the Peak: 1 hour one way.
 I recommend allocating 2.5 hours for the return journey to ensure ample time and a relaxed pace during your trek.

 - Routes: To reach the peak housing Lord Veerabhadra’s temple, two routes are available – one involves climbing stairs, and the other navigates through a trail, requiring maneuvering around boulders.
 We opted for the staircase route for our ascent.